https-github-com-muathhnaifat/Final-Project/README.md

 final project idea
 movies website that help the user to find the movies that match
 their needs ,and  we have a list of top Movies

-note:
+the contant of our page , one page of js and 4 html and 3 css page

-some of our css
+note: the slide js and slide css approach was used from github .